zeroscratch/EquipmentRandomizerER/README.md

 The Confessor starts with its unrandomized seal and one incantation.

 # Powers of Remembrance
 Powers of Remembrance are randomized within the remembrance shop.
-Staves are removed from the pool of eligible weapons to allow for more bingo square engagement.
-This means that Rennala's Remembrance gifts a non-stave weapon.
+Rennala's Remembrance gifts a randomized weapon, to keep an incentive to check each remembrance for weapons.

 # Dragon Communion
 Dragon communion incantations are only randomized within dragon communion locations.

-# Note on Smithing Stones and Swarm of Flies
+# Swarm of Flies Bugfix
 This mod also patches the AtkParamPC to fix a bug with SpEffectAtkPowerCorrectRate that caused swarm of flies damage to be incorrectly calculated in some circumstances.

+# Smithing Stone Cost
-Smithing stone cost is also patched to be 3x stones per level creating more parity between Smithing and Somber weapons.
+Smithing stone cost is also patched to be 3x stones per level for stones [1, 2, 3], 2x stones per level for stones [4, 5, 6], and 1x per level for each level after.

+# Unlocked Maps
+All maps are unlocked at the start of the game.

 # Acknowledgements
 * Big thank you to Nordgaren for being the original developer for the randomizer and helping with bug-fixing class messages post-DLC.